maxrr/cs300/README.md

 ---

-I haven't found anything in the files that says I shouldn't be allowed to post this after completing the course (like other courses, I'm looking at you, Deb!), but if anyone has a problem with me posting this, just shoot me an email at max.r.rountree@gmail.com.
+I haven't found anything in the files that says I shouldn't be allowed to post this after completing the course, but if anyone has a problem with me posting this, please email me at max.r.rountree@gmail.com.